lvdmaaten/lvdmaaten.github.io/software/index.md

 ## Torchnet

-[Torchnet](http://www.github.com/torchnet/torchnet) is a framework for torch which provides a set of abstractions aiming at encouraging code re-use as well as encouraging modular programming.
+[Torchnet](http://www.github.com/torchnet/torchnet) is a framework for [Torch 7](http://torch.ch) which provides a set of abstractions aiming at encouraging code re-use as well as encouraging modular programming.
 Torchnet was developed by Ronan Collobert, Laurens van der Maaten, and Armand Joulin.
 See [this paper](../publications/papers/Torchnet_2016.pdf) for more information.

 ---